bsmith89/StrainFacts-manuscript/doc/submission.md

 (FMT) study described in [@Smith2022] and 20,550 metagenomes from a meta-analysis of publicly available data in [@Shi2021].
-As described in that publication, metagenotypes for gut prokaryotic species were tallied using GT-Pro version 1.0.1 with the default database, which includes up to 1000 of the highest quality genomes for each species from the Unified Human Gastrointestinal Genome (UHGG) V1.0 [@Almeida2021].
+As described in that publication, metagenotypes for gut prokaryotic species were tallied using GT-Pro version 1.0.1 with the default database, which includes up to 1,000 of the highest quality genomes for each species from the Unified Human Gastrointestinal Genome (UHGG) V1.0 [@Almeida2021].
 This includes both cultured isolates and high-quality metagenomic assemblies.
 This same database was used as a reference set to which we compared our inferred genotypes.
+Estimated genomic distances
+between SNPs were based on the
+UHGG representative genome.

-The five species for which we describe detailed results are:
+We describe detailed results for
-_Streptococcus thermophilus_ (GT-Pro species id: 104345, representative UHGG genome:
-MGYG-HGUT-04345),
 _Escherichia coli_D_ (id: 102506, MGYG-HGUT-02506),
 _Agathobacter rectalis_ (id: 102492, MGYG-HGUT-02492),
 _Methanobrevibacter_A smithii_ (id: 102163, MGYG-HGUT-02163),
 and CAG-279 sp1 (id: 102556, MGYG-HGUT-02556).
-Estimated genomic distances
-between SNPs were based on the
-UHGG representative genome.
+These were selected to demonstrate application of StrainFacts to prevalent gram-positive and gram-negative bacteria in the human gut, the most prevalent archaeon, as well as an unnamed, uncultured, and largely unstudied species.
+We also describe detailed results for
+_Streptococcus thermophilus_ (GT-Pro species id: 104345, representative UHGG genome:
+MGYG-HGUT-04345), selected for its high diversity in one sample of interest.

 ## Single-cell genome sequencing

-A full description of the single-cell genomics pipeline is included in the Supplementary Methods, and will be briefly summarized here.
 Of the 159 samples with metagenomes described in the FMT study, we selected two focal samples for single-cell genomics.
 These samples were obtained from two different study subjects;
 one is a baseline sample and the other was collected after several weeks of FMT doses as described in [@Smith2022].
+A full description of the single-cell genomics pipeline is included in the Supplementary Methods, and will be briefly summarized here.
-For each of these focal samples, microbial cells were isolated from whole feces by homogenization in phosphate buffered saline, 50 μm filter-based removal of large fecal particles, and density gradient separation.
+For each of the focal samples, microbial cells were isolated from whole feces by homogenization in phosphate buffered saline, 50 μm filter-based removal of large fecal particles, and density gradient separation.
 After isolating and thoroughly washing the density layer corresponding to the